-What value can an external marketing team offer over the in house approach?
-Is an outsourced marketing agency just another cost or can they deliver real benefits?
+What are the advantages of an external marketing team compared to the in house approach?
+Is an external marketing agency just another cost or can they deliver real benefits?
 This post sets out to answer those questions.

-Outsourcing marketing to an experienced external marketing team offers a number of advantages including:
+Outsourcing marketing to an experienced marketing team delivers several advantages including:

 - Divorces lead generation from sales.

 - Outsourcing delivers a wider range of specialist skills than the in house approach.

 - An external marketing team delivers a new perspective.